PortBlueSky/thread-puddle/README.md

   - `size`- the number of worker threads to be created in the pool for the given module.
 Defaults to `1`.
   - `workerOptions` - will be used as options for the [worker thread constructor](https://nodejs.org/dist/latest-v12.x/docs/api/worker_threads.html#worker_threads_new_worker_filename_options).
 Defaults to `{}`.
   - `startupTimeout` - if a worker thread cannot be started within this timout in milliseconds, the pool creation will fail and reject with a timout error.
 Defaults to `30000`.
+  - `typecheck` - In development `ts-node` is used, which by default runs `transpile-only` mode.
+To get type checks, set this to `true`.

 If the pool size is `> 1`, method calls will be forwarded to the next available worker.
 If all workers are busy, the method calls will be queued.
 A worker will handle one method call at any time only.